 Lewis just extends the breaking to [iː] and [uː] so you get cum [kɔum] and ìm [ɤim] etc.

-Watch out for the derivatives of these words though.
+However, watch out for the derivatives of these words.
 Remember that a following vowel prevents a long vowel or a diphthong from appearing.
-So as many words add a vowel to indicate the genitive or add an ending to form a verbal noun, you must not pronounce or write a long vowel/diphthong in the derived word.
-Here's a few illustrative examples:
+So, because many words add a vowel to indicate the genitive, or add an ending to form a verbal noun, you must not pronounce or write a long vowel/diphthong in the derived word.
+Here are a few illustrative examples: